John Michael Hayes: Radio

 At college, Hayes became interested in radio and won a contest to write radio stories for Crosley Corporation in Cincinnati, Ohio.
-Following a period in the US Army during World War II, Hayes moved to California and resumed his radio career.
-In California, Hayes scripted for various radio comedies and dramas, including The Adventures of Sam Spade, Alias Jane Doe, Inner Sanctum Mysteries, My Favorite Husband, Sweeney and March, Twelve Players and Yours Truly, Johnny Dollar.
+Following his stint with the U.S. Army Special Services division during World War II, Hayes moved to California and resumed his radio career.
+In California, Hayes wrote for various radio comedies and dramas, including The Adventures of Sam Spade, Alias Jane Doe, Inner Sanctum Mysteries, My Favorite Husband, Sweeney and March, Suspense (radio drama), Twelve Players and Yours Truly, Johnny Dollar.

 Films

 His success in radio led to an invitation from Universal-International Pictures to write screenplays.
 His first screen credit was for Redball Express in 1952.
 Much of Hayes's career was spent writing screenplays for glossy, big-budget melodramas like Torch Song with Joan Crawford, BUtterfield 8 with Elizabeth Taylor, The Carpetbaggers with Carroll Baker, and Where Love Has Gone with Susan Hayward, Mike Connors and Bette Davis.
 His adaptation of Grace Metalious's steamy bestseller, Peyton Place, earned him an Academy Award nomination.

 Hayes collaborated with director Alfred Hitchcock on four films: Rear Window (for which he won an Edgar Award and an Oscar nomination), To Catch a Thief, The Trouble with Harry and The Man Who Knew Too Much.
 Their first collaboration, Rear Window, is considered by many critics to be one of Hitchcock's best and most thrilling pictures.
 The Man Who Knew Too Much, a remake of Hitchcock's 1934 film of the same name, became one of the most financially successful films of its year of release.
+The pair parted company forever after that film.

 After several years of retirement, Hayes resurfaced to co-write director Charles Haid's family adventure drama Iron Will, starring Kevin Spacey, in 1994.
 He taught film writing at Dartmouth College until he retired in 2000.

 In 2001, Hayes' collaboration with Alfred Hitchcock was the subject of the book Writing with Hitchcock by Steven DeRosa, which gave a full account of Hayes's four film collaboration with the director.
 In 2004, Hayes was the recipient of the Writers Guild of America's highest honor, the Screen Laurel Award.
 Hayes died of natural causes on November 19, 2008, in Hanover, New Hampshire.
 A movie based upon Writing with Hitchcock is currently in development and a new edition was published in 2011 containing additional material.